yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

 For testing and learning YugabyteDB, use the [yugabyted](../reference/configuration/yugabyted/) utility to create and manage universes.

-The following instructions show how to simulate a single- or multi-node universe on a single computer.
-To deploy a true multi-zone universe using yugabyted, follow the instructions in [Create a multi-zone cluster](../reference/configuration/yugabyted/#create-a-multi-zone-cluster).
+The following instructions show how to _simulate_ a single- or multi-node universe on a single computer.
+To deploy an actual multi-zone universe using yugabyted, follow the instructions in [Create a multi-zone cluster](../reference/configuration/yugabyted/#create-a-multi-zone-cluster).

 {{< tabpane text=true >}}